opencomputeproject/OpenNetworkLinux/packages/platforms/delta/armel/arm-delta-ag6248c/README.md

-#How to run ONL in DELTA AG6248C board
+#How to run ONL in DELTA AG6248C and AG6248C_POE board

-For the first step, it only support install the ONL to the USB and boot up.
-It will be support to install the ONL to NandFlash next step.

 Build the ONL
 --------------------------------------------------------------------------